AI-Maker-Space/Interactive-Dev-Environment-for-LLM-Development/README.md

 ## <h1 align="center" id="heading">:wave: Welcome to Software Development for LLMOps 101!!</h1>

 Welcome to the beginning of your journey to becoming an LLM Operations (LLMOps) Engineer! 🎉 Follow these steps to get your development environment teed up!
-After you've finished this set-up, feel free to go through the associated `Whodunit?`! 🕵️‍♀️

 ![ai_kadhim_setting_up_developers_environment_873c1f1c-1fdb-4cbd-997c-b0479554b8d0](https://github.com/AI-Maker-Space/LLMOps-Dev-101/assets/37101144/b0f4e041-33a9-407f-bc9d-5aabd626652a)